ferrocene/ferrocene/ferrocene/doc/user-manual/src/rustfmt/usage.rst

 ``rustfmt --check <file>...``
 -----------------------------

-If the ``--check`` option is used, ``rusfmt`` checks if the files are well formatted.
+If the ``--check`` option is used, ``rusfmt`` checks if the files are well-formatted.
 It reports what it would format, but will not modify any files.
 For example:

 .. code-block::